pjanuario/rendr-auth-rest-adapter/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Running Specs

+    $ npm test

+## Coverage Report

+We aim for 100% coverage and we hope it keeps that way! :)

+Check the report after running npm test.

+    $ open ./coverage/lcov-report/index.html

 ## Bump versioning

 We use [grunt bump package](https://www.npmjs.org/package/grunt-bump) to control package versioning.